Jarvisarmy/SimpleSliceNet/README.md

 Please download MVtecAD dataset from [MVTecAD dataset](https://www.mvtec.com/company/research/datasets/mvtec-ad/), Brats2021 dataset from [BraTS 2021 dataset](https://www.kaggle.com/datasets/dschettler8845/brats-2021-task1), Br35H dataset from [Br35H dataset](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection) and IXI dataset from [IXI dataset](https://brain-development.org/ixi-dataset/).

+## Files and Tools Setup
+- Using feature extractor fine-tuned on EDC.
+Please use the code from original paper [EDC](https://github.com/guojiajeremy/edc), get the state_dict of the encoder and save it as './../results/MRI_EDC/best_encoder.pth'.
+- As mentioned in paper, we use [HD-BET](https://github.com/MIC-DKFZ/HD-BET) to skull-tripped and use [Flirt](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FLIRT) to registered brain MRI volumes.
+Please download the MRI preprocessing tool follow the description from the source website.

+## Pre-processing
+ - [src/data_utils.py](src/data_utils.py) contains code for brain extraction, volume registered and converting volumes to slices.
+ - function [brain_extraction] is used to perform brain extraction using HD-BET
+ - function [registered_nii_IXI] is used to registered the volumes from IXI to standard template
+ - function [registered_nii_BraTS] is used to registered the volumes from BraTS to standard template
+ - function [load_slices_for_3D] is used convert each volume to slices and stored in folder BraTS2D which is used to trained 2D methods.

 ## Training
 - Run code for 2D training MVTecAD with SimpleNet
 ```